WolfieEngine/CSE380-HW3-S23-SOLUTION/README.md

 ```
 For the most part you only have to worry about using the `PLAY_SOUND` and `STOP_SOUND` events.

-### Part 2.1 - Playing Sound Effects
+## Part 2.1 - Playing Sound Effects
-For this assignment, you should play your custom jump sound effect when the player enters the `Jump` state.
-The player's `Jump` state is defined in the `Jump.ts` file and is one of the states in the player controllers state machine.
+For this assignment, you should create a custom dying sound effect for your hero.
+The dying sound effect should be played when your hero starts playing their dying animation.

-### Part 2.2 - Playing Level Music
+## Part 2.2 - Playing Level Music
+Create some custom level music for the second level (HW3Level2).
 When the game transitions to the second level, you should play your custom level music in place of Andrew's :fire: level music.

-Additionally, you should notice that the level music from level 1 keeps playing when level 2 starts, creating some rather unpleasant level music.
-Make sure the level music stops playing when we transition between scenes.
+Additionally, you should notice the level 1 music does not stop playing after level 1 ends.
+This will eventually lead to multiple audio channels all blasting the level 1 music at the same time.
+Make sure the level 1 music stops playing when a level transition occurs.

 ## Part 3 - Particle Systems
 In this homework assignment, you will have to work with an extension of Wolfie2Ds particle system.
 The particle system used in this assignment is located in the `PlayerWeapon.ts` file.
 The `PlayerWeapon` extends the base `ParticeSystem` class and looks similar to the code shown below.